contentful/storageroom-to-contentful.rb/README.md

     "link_type": "Entry"
 ```
 ##Step 2 - Convert Storageroom field types to Contentful:

 To convert values of ​​input_type in each collection file (``` data/collections/ ```), select action '2' from the menu.

 ##Step 3 - Import collections to Contentful:

+Once the exported StorageRoom data is transformed to be compatible with Contentful you can start the import.

-After modifying files with collections, run script again and select action '3' from the menu.
+Run script again and select action '3' from the menu.
-Enter the name of the new space on Contentful and import collections as content types.
+Enter the name of the new space on Contentful and import the collections as content types.

 ##Step 4 - Convert symbol values to String:
 If the collection has a field of type ```Symbol```, the value of the entry must be strings.